 sudo systemctl restart nginx

 You must alter your server’s SELinux security contexts so that Nginx is permitted.
-Basically, to serves content from the /var/www/your_domain directory.
+It serves content from the /var/www/your_domain directory.
 Everything before you can test the modifications from your browser.

 Your custom document root can now be provided as HTTP content.
 Because of this chcon context update: